vlad2580/nginx_server/README.md

 5. **Build and Run the Container:**

-   1.Clone this repository:

-   2.Build the Docker container:
+   1.Build the Docker container:

    ```bash
    docker build -t terraform-container1 .
    ```
-   3.Run the Docker container:
+   2.Run the Docker container:

    ```bash
    docker run -it terraform-container1